VolcanO17/InvisiAI/README.md

 ## 🖥️ **Always-On, One Click Away**

-Pluely sits quietly on your desktop, ready to assist instantly with zero setup time:
+InvisiAI sits quietly on your desktop, ready to assist instantly with zero setup time:

 ### 🎯 **Perfect for Sensitive Scenarios**